AAPL00/AAPL00/README.md

 ### Hello! 👋 I'm [AAPL00]

 I'm a **Computer Science** student passionate about software development and open-source technologies.
-I'm currently focusing on the following technologies and platforms:
+I'm currently focusing on the following technologies:

 ---